NeaDigitra/NeaAPI-Core/EXAMPLE.md

 ## 📋 Validator and Signature Usage

 This example demonstrates how to use the validator and signature middleware in your Express.js application.
 The validator ensures that incoming requests meet specified criteria, while the signature middleware verifies the authenticity of requests.

 ## 1️⃣ How to Use the Validator

-**In your route:**

 ```js
 const express = require('express')